DistrictDataLabs/baleen/README.md

     port: 5000
     ```

+4. Type this command to build docker container:

+    ```
+docker build -t "baleen_app_1" -f Dockerfile-app .
+    ```

-5. Exec interactively into the `app` container to interact with baleen as described in the above setup directions 6-9.
+5. Exec interactively into the `baleen_app_1` container to interact with baleen as described in the above setup directions 6-9.

     ```
     docker exec -it baleen_app_1 /bin/bash